JhonnyJason/thingy-schema-utils-sources/ressources/README.md

 ### Functions

-- `createValidator(schema, staticStrings)`: Returns a validator function.
+- `validate(obj, schema, staticStrings)`: Direct validation of Object to schema.
-- `createStringifier(schema)`: Returns a stringifier function.
+- `createValidator(schema, staticStrings)`: Returns a validator function which is ~30% faster then validate).
 - `getErrorMessage(errorCode)`: Returns the error message for a given code.
-- `defineNewType(validatorFunc, stringifyFunc)`: Adds a new type.
+- `defineNewType(validatorFunc)`: Adds a new type.
 - `defineNewError(errorMessage)`: Adds a new error code.
-- `setTypeFunctions(type, validatorFunc, stringifyFunc)`: Overrides typeValidator and typeStringifier for given type.
+- `setTypeValidator(type, validatorFunc)`: Overrides typeValidator for given type.
 - `lock()`: Freezes internal maps.

 ### 1. Basic Validation